benbahrenburg/Utterance/ios/README.md

 </code></pre>

 <h2>Working with the Speech Proxy</h2>
-The Speech proxy provides access to the native iOS Speech Synthesizer.
+The Speech proxy provides access to the platform's native Text To Speech Engine.
 A new instance of this is created when you call createSpeech.

 <b>Example</b>
 <pre><code>